eggntoast/WTFix-Public/README.md

 - relogs and full client restarts work
 - the launcher does **not** remain running in the background
 - you do **not** need to run it before every WoW session

+### Installed a new addon and it does not appear in Protected Addons?

+> [!IMPORTANT]
+> **Close WoW completely and run `WTFix Launcher.cmd` again.**

+WTFix discovers supported addon SavedVariables during launcher preparation.

+If you install a new addon after WTFix was already prepared — for example **TomTom** or another addon that declares SavedVariables — WTFix may not know about that addon yet.

+The normal procedure is:

+1. **Close WoW completely.**
+2. Run **`WTFix Launcher.cmd`** again.
+3. Let preparation complete successfully.
+4. Start WoW again through Battle.net.
+5. Open WTFix and check **Protected Addons**.

+The newly discovered addon should then be available for protection if it declares SavedVariables that WTFix supports.

+**You do not need to reinstall WTFix or create a new WTFix installation.
+You only need to refresh preparation by running the launcher again.**

+This is also why the launcher should be run again after installing or updating addons that change their SavedVariables declarations.

+If an addon is still missing after successful preparation, use `/wtfix check` and report it so its SavedVariables behavior can be investigated.

 See the full [installation guide](docs/installation.md).